Property Types with High Returns

 Family homes in suburbs are also a good investment.
 Many families are looking for homes with ample space and access to schools and green areas.

 Renovating these homes can include updating kitchens and bathrooms, which often yields a high return when the property is sold.
+Understanding location dynamics and neighborhood potential is crucial for identifying suburban properties with strong appreciation prospects.

 Older Properties with Character